JoakimWretlind/Canvas-Boilerplate/README.md

-My own solution of how to add an image to canvas in a react-project, using hooks and styled-components.
+My own solution of how to add an image to the <canvas> element in a react-project, using hooks and styled-components.

-This is just the boilerplate but borders, sizes and such can of course be changed and altered.
+This is just the boilerplate so borders, sizes and such can easily be changed.